boodah-consulting/n-vyro-governance/README.md

 #### Software Development

 We have a relatively stable foundation to work from, but it is by no means perfect.
-We would love some more help making n-vyro.io the product that we all love.
+We would love to make n-vyro.io the ecosystem that we all can come to cherish.

+For this, there is a lot of work that needs to go into the coming stages.

 Ideally, we're open to anyone who has production-level experience with the following languages: